finos/ai-readiness/docs/_threats/tr-1.md

 This risk is aligned with OWASP’s [LLM06: Sensitive Information Disclosure](https://genai.owasp.org/llmrisk/llm06-sensitive-information-disclosure/), which highlights the dangers of exposing proprietary or personally identifiable information (PII) through large-scale, externally hosted AI systems.

-# Recommendations
-- Verify that your legal agreement with the LLM provider explicitly states that no API inputs/outputs will be used for model training.
-- Ensure that the LLM provider defaults to "zero persistence" of logs and session data except where agreed upon in writing.
-- Ensure that the vendor follows Data Lifecycle Management best practices that are compatible with that of your organization.
-- Prefer architectures where the LLM provider hosts their service in your cloud tenant to avoid transmitting data outside your system boundaries.
-- Have your SecDesign team review any caching or other optimizations in the LLM server to ensure that no data can be leaked to other sessions / users.
-- For any LLMs trained / fine-tuned on proprietary data, ensure that there are guardrails in place to detect attempts at training data extraction.

 # Further Reading
 - CT-7 Legal/contractual agreements